 - Is this condition temporary or long lasting?

-- Are there any restrictions that I need to follow, such as avoiding the sun at certain times or wearing a specific sunscreen?
+- Can I do anything to help, such as avoid the sun at certain times or wear a specific sunscreen?

-- Can you recommend a cover-up or self-tanning product?
+- Can you recommend a product to conceal the discolored patches?

 - Do you have brochures or other printed material I can take home?
 What websites do you recommend?